mlochbaum/BQN/doc/group.md

 ## Properties

-Group is closely related to the inverse of Indices, `/⁼`.
+Group is closely related to the [inverse of Indices](replicate.md#inverse), `/⁼`.
 In fact, inverse Indices called on the index argument gives the length of each group:

         ≠¨⊔ 2‿3‿1‿2
         /⁼∧ 2‿3‿1‿2

-A related fact is that calling Indices on the result of Group sorts all the indices passed to Group (removing any ¯1s).
+A related fact is that calling Indices on the result lengths of Group sorts all the indices passed to Group (removing any ¯1s).
 This is a kind of counting sort.

         /≠¨⊔ 2‿3‿1‿¯1‿2

 Called dyadically, Group sorts the right argument according to the left and adds some extra structure.
-If this structure is removed with Join, Group can be thought of as a kind of sorting.
+If this structure is removed with [Join](join.md#join), Group can be thought of as a kind of sorting.

         ∾ 2‿3‿1‿¯1‿2 ⊔ "abcde"
         2‿3‿1‿¯1‿2 {F←(0≤𝕨)⊸/ ⋄ 𝕨⍋⊸⊏○F𝕩} "abcde"

-Group can even be implemented with the same techniques as a bucket sort, which can be branchless and fast.
+Group can even be implemented with the same [techniques](../implementation/primitive/sort.md#counting-and-bucket-sort) as a bucket sort, making it branchless and fast.

 ## Applications

 The obvious application of Group is to group some values according to a known or computed property.
-If this property isn't an integer, it can be turned into one using Classify (monadic `⊐`, identical to `⍷⊸⊐`).
-Classify numbers the unique values in its argument by first occurrence.
+If this property isn't a natural number, it can be turned into one using [Classify](selfcmp.md#classify) (`⊐`), which numbers the unique values in its argument by first occurrence.

         ln ← "Phelps"‿"Latynina"‿"Bjørgen"‿"Andrianov"‿"Bjørndalen"
         co ← "US"    ‿"SU"      ‿"NO"     ‿"SU"       ‿"NO" ≍˘ co ⊐⊸⊔ ln

-If we would like a particular index to key correspondence, we can use a fixed left argument to Index Of.
+If we would like a particular index to key correspondence, we can use a fixed left argument to [Index Of](search.md#index-of).

         countries ← "IT"‿"JP"‿"NO"‿"SU"‿"US"
         countries ≍˘ co countries⊸⊐⊸⊔ ln